Diagnosing the Properties and Evolutionary Fates of Black Hole and Wolf-Rayet X-ray Binaries as Potential Gravitational Wave Sources for the LIGO-Virgo-KAGRA Network: Methods

-For a BH as the accreting object, the corresponding accretion luminosity $L_{\rm X}$ is given by the standard expression provided in \cite{Shakura1973}:
+In close BH-WR binaries, a disk forms if the specific angular momentum of the accreted wind is sufficient to circularize outside the BH’s innermost stable circular orbit ($r_{\rm ISCO}$).
+Following the method of \cite{Sen2021}, we find that disks can form within the parameter space of the sources considered in this study (see Appendix A).
+For a disk-accreting BH, we adopt the X-ray luminosity $L_{\rm X}$ following the prescription of \cite{Wong2014},

 where $G$ is the gravitational constant, $M_2$ is the mass of the BH, and $r_{\rm ISCO}$ is the innermost stable circular orbit \citep{Bardeen1972}.
-The parameter $\epsilon$ represents the conversion efficiency of gravitational binding energy to radiation associated with disk accretion onto a BH \citep[with $\epsilon$ = 0.5 adopted as in][]{Belczynski2008, Wong2014}.
+The parameter $\epsilon$ represents the conversion efficiency of gravitational binding energy to radiation associated with disk accretion onto a BH \citep[with $\epsilon$ = 0.5 adopted as in][]{Belczynski2008,Wong2014}.
 We also adopt a bolometric correction factor $\eta_{\rm bol}$ = 0.8 for wind-fed BH systems, as suggested in \cite{Miller2001}.
-The modified mass accretion rate is given by $\dot{M}_{\rm acc} = \eta_{\rm Tejeda24} \dot{M}_{\rm 1W}$.

-We further conduct detailed binary modeling to compare the results for different accretion efficiencies within the standard BHL framework.
-We test a range of BH-WR binary systems with different initial orbital periods $P_{\rm orb,i}$ = 0.13, 0.5, 1.0, and 2.0 d.
-For systems with shorter orbital periods, the corresponding orbital velocity $v_{\rm orb}$ increases, resulting in a higher ratio of the wind velocity ($v_{\rm w}$) to the orbital velocity given the same initial component mass configuration.
-We first note that the BHL accretion efficiency is inversely proportional to $v_{\rm w}/v_{\rm orb}$ (see Figure~\ref{eta_comparion}).
-Additionally, a slight discrepancy is observed between the standard BHL accretion efficiency and the modified one, with the latter showing a bifurcated trend for $v_{\rm w}/v_{\rm orb} < 1$.
-This behavior is consistent with the results presented in \cite{Tejeda2025} (see their Figure 3).
-In Figure~\ref{l_x}, we show the evolution of the X-ray luminosity ($L_{\rm X}$), with a range of $\sim 10^{38}$ -- $\sim 10^{40}\, \rm erg\,s^{-1}$.
-Furthermore, a slight difference in $L_{\rm X}$ is observed between the standard BHL accretion efficiency and the modified one.
+In this study, the BH accretes material from the stellar wind of the WR star, with mass accretion rate given by